DaveParillo/intermediate-cpp/_sources/beginnings/scope.rst

 Each name that appears in a C++ program is only valid in some *possibly discontiguous* portion of the source code called its :term:`scope`.

-Within a scope, unqualified name lookup can be used to associate the name with its declaration.
+Within a scope,
+unqualified name lookup can be used to associate the name with its declaration.

 .. code-block:: cpp

-   #include <assert.h>
+   #include <cassert>

    int n = 3;                  // global variable